In Appalachia Santa Claus comes the weekend before Thanksgiving.

 Since 1943, the Santa Special, more commonly known as the Santa Train, has traveled 110 miles through the mountains of eastern Kentucky, southwest Virginia and northeastern Tennessee to distribute loads of candy, toys and other goodies to eager bystanders, most of whom have made it a family tradition.
 The train typically passes through more than 30 towns delivering Christmas cheer.

-This year Thompson Square is joining CSX as the special guest on the 2011 Santa Train.
-Celebrities who have ridden the train include Allison Krauss, Wynonna & Naomi Judd, Patty Loveless, Travis Tritt, Kree Harrison, Kathy Mattea and Rebecca Lynn Howard.
+This year 6-time Grammy winner Amy Grant is joining CSX as the special guest on the 2014 Santa Train.
+Celebrities who have ridden the train include Thompson Square, Allison Krauss, Wynonna & Naomi Judd, Patty Loveless, Travis Tritt, Kree Harrison, and Kathy Mattea.

-The 69th annual Santa Train will make 13 stops on Nov.
-19. Thompson Square, Santa Claus and volunteers will deliver 15 tons of toys to thousands of Appalachian residents who live along the route.
+The 72nd annual Santa Train will make 13 stops on November 22.
+Amy Grant, Santa Claus and volunteers will deliver 15 tons of toys to thousands of Appalachian residents who live along the route.
 Train staffers throw candy, crackers, popcorn, bubble gum, cookies, stuffed animals, electronic games, hats, handmade gloves, mittens, toboggans, T-shirts, wrapping paper and other treats from the train’s caboose.

 The Kingsport Area Chamber of Commerce awards a Santa Train Scholarship each year to a graduating senior who attends a high school along the 110-mile Santa Train route between Kingsport, TN and Pikeville, KY.
 The recipient is chosen based on grade point average, extracurricular activities, financial need, work records and an advisor’s recommendation.